emissary-ingress/emissary/docs/howtos/cert-manager.md

 1. Create the IAM policy specified in the cert-manager [AWS Route53](https://cert-manager.readthedocs.io/en/latest/tasks/acme/configuring-dns01/route53.html) documentation.

-2. Note the `accessKeyID` and create a secret named `cert-manager-route-53` holding the `secret-access-key`.
+2. Note the `accessKeyID` and create a `secret` named `prod-route53-credentials-secret` in the cert-manager namespace that has a key value: `secret-access-key` from your AWS IaM credentials.

-3. Create and apply a `ClusterIssuer`:
+3. Create and apply a `ClusterIssuer`.
+Make sure that the `Issuer` and the `secret` are in the same namespace.

     ```yaml
     ---